COVID-19 Restaurant Resourcesby

 Your restaurant is part of a community and you are all in it together.
 Everyone could use a little hope right now.

-You may not know what the outcome of this pandemic will be, but sharing a positive outlook and what you’re doing to weather the storm will help keep spirits high.
+You may not know what the outcome of this pandemic will be, but your restaurant communication plan that shares a positive outlook on how you’re weathering the storm will help keep spirits high.

 5) If you need financial support